GUDHI/gudhi-devel/.github/next_release.md

 We are pleased to announce the release 3.3.0 of the GUDHI library.

-As a major new feature, the GUDHI library now offers a persistence-based clustering algorithm and weighted Rips complex using DTM.
+As a major new feature, the GUDHI library now offers a persistence-based clustering algorithm, weighted Rips complex using DTM and edge collapse.

-We are now using GitHub to develop the GUDHI library, do not hesitate to [fork the GUDHI project on GitHub](https://github.com/GUDHI/gudhi-devel).
+The GUDHI library is hosted on GitHub, do not hesitate to [fork the GUDHI project on GitHub](https://github.com/GUDHI/gudhi-devel).
 From a user point of view, we recommend to download GUDHI user version (gudhi.3.3.0.tar.gz).

 Below is a list of changes made since GUDHI 3.2.0: